Crafting Magic Implements

 - 5 Class-specific Implement Rules

-- When all you have is a hammer, everything looks like a nail.
+- When all you have is a hammer, all your problems look like nails.

 An Implement is a unique physical object which is wielded in combat by Alchemists, Bards, Druids, Sorcerers or Wizards.
 Implements are distinctive items, things that are idiomatic, such as a jade hair-pin a Sorceress whips out of her hair to focus her spells, or a mighty longsword wielded by a grey-bearded mage while he banishes terrible monsters.